Skip to content

 Here’s what to do if you’ve found your Facebook account disabled:

-Carefully review the terms and conditions of Use
+1. Carefully review the terms and conditions of Facebook use

 Before you begin a battle to get your Facebook account back, you must review the terms and conditions of the company (community guidelines).
 You’ll want to ensure that you aren’t violating any rules.
 If you do manage to get a manual (human reviewer) to look at your appeal, you will want to make it clear that you understand the problem and how you intend to correct it.
 (For example, if you’ve been attempting to friend tons of strangers or if you’ve been instant messaging people you don’t really know).

-The initial banning of a Facebook account is typically done automatically (not by a human reviewer).
-If you believe that your account was disabled in error, there should be a link in the email alerting you of the banishment.
+When Facebook initially bans an account, it is typically done automatically (not by a human reviewer).
+If you believe that Facebook disabled your account in error, there should be a link in the email alerting you of the banishment.
 You can make your initial appeal through that page.

 Because we receive so many requests for help about banned Facebook accounts, our researcher, Meera, has spent a great deal of time searching for someone at Facebook who will respond to the complaints we receive about closed social media accounts.
 You can contact Meera directly, and she will provide you with the latest executive contact we have found to be (sometimes) helpful for users who have had their Facebook accounts banned by mistake.